Mitra74/Spheroidal-Molecular-Communication-via-Diffusion/README.md

 - **Conference** (preliminary version): Arjmandi, H., Zoofaghari, M., Rezaei, M., et al. "Diffusive Molecular Communication with a Spheroidal Receiver for Organ-on-Chip Systems." *IEEE International Conference on Communications (ICC)*, Roma, Italy, 2023.
 [DOI](https://ieeexplore.ieee.org/abstract/document/10279128)

 ## Overview
-This repository implements a generalized analytical framework for diffusion-based molecular communication where both transmitter and receiver are modelled as **spheroids** — 3-D multicellular aggregates of the kind used in organ-on-chip experiments — rather than idealized point sources or sinks.
+This repository implements an analytical framework for diffusion-based molecular communication where both transmitter and receiver are modelled as **spheroids** — 3-D multicellular aggregates of the kind used in organ-on-chip experiments — rather than idealized point sources or sinks.
 Each spheroid is treated as a homogenized porous medium, characterized by a porosity parameter and an effective diffusion coefficient, with a boundary condition that permits a concentration discontinuity at the spheroid surface.

 The Green's function for concentration (GFC) is derived analytically, in series form, for both a point source releasing molecules inside a spheroidal transmitter and a point source diffusing into a spheroidal receiver.
 These are combined into an end-to-end spheroid-to-spheroid (S2S) channel model, and the resulting communication system's bit error rate (BER) is evaluated under on-off keying (OOK) with inter-symbol interference (ISI).